esphome/esphome-docs/components/lvgl.rst

 ``spinbox``
 ***********

 The Spinbox contains a numeric value (as text) which can be increased or decreased through actions.
-You can use for example buttons labelled with plus and minus to call them as required.
+You can use for example buttons labeled with plus and minus to call them as required.

 .. figure:: /components/images/lvgl_spinbox.png
     :align: center